Whittlesea railway station: History

 On 14 September 1968, Flying Scotsman stopped at the station twice to have its tenders refilled with water.
 The locomotive was chartering The Chesterfield Flyer from Ipswich to Chesterfield, via Norwich.

+Volunteer Station Adopters come and maintain the station in their spare time, as Whittlesea has no employed members of staff.

+Station Updates

+Updates to the station were announced on the 20th of May 2025 as a part of the plan drawn up by the local council and Hereward Community Rail Partnership.
+In early 2026, after several surveys were conducted by commuters and locals, it was announced that Whittlesea Station would be updated with longer platforms, an improved car park, and a pedestrian footbridge.

 Services

 Greater Anglia provides the primary service at Whittlesea.
 There is one train every two hours each way, including Sundays, between Peterborough and Ipswich; there are occasional extensions to Colchester.